movahedan/turbo-bun/docs/2_SETUP_FLOWS.md

 # ⚡ Setup Flows

-> **Comprehensive setup workflows with enhanced automation, interactive CLI, and sophisticated environment management**
+> **Comprehensive setup workflows for the Monobun monorepo with enhanced automation and interactive CLI**

 ## 📋 Table of Contents